STARInformatics/beacon-aggregator/README.md

 5. Rebuild the Docker images after building the code!

-6. Docker treatment of Linux user id's (UIDs) is a bit esotaric.
+6. Docker treatment of Linux user id's (UIDs) is a bit esoteric.
 Typically, when a docker (compose) is run (i.e. 'up' directive is issued to start the application), the Docker container may not know what UID to use to access host volumes mapped into the container.
 Namely, in the KBA docker-compose.yml file, you will see the following directives for the Neo4j 'blackboard' service:

 ```
         volumes: